 1. Introduction

-Ingenious Entertainment Advisor is a system that seeks to predict or filter preferences according to the user’s choices.
+Ingenious Entertainment Advisor is a system that seeks to predict or filter preferences according to the user’s interests.
 Taking cues from the inputs on movie preferences of the user it applies artificial intelligence, to explore and recommend similar movies enhancing the user experience.

 Principle: